Alternative Break Trip Leader Information, Application, & Interest Form

 Possible learning outcomes for Alternative Break interns and project credit students:

-- Comprehend strategies and best practices for creating a quality service-learning experiences for student participants and community partner organizations
+- Comprehend and learn about strategies and best practices for creating and leading co-curricular service trips that balance student learning and community benefits.

 - Design and coordinate meaningful community service programs by applying the critical components of service, action continuum, and active citizen continuum.

 - Develop curriculum development and meeting facilitation skills through pre-trip meeting curriculum and agenda creation to prepare participants for trip.